wefabric/GS1-insbou-order-converter/README.md

 ## Spelling mistakes and irregularities

 Beware, there are a few spelling mistakes and irregularities of the production-implementation when compared to the standards documentation.
-They are, unfortunately, now part of the standard.
+They are, unfortunately, part of the implementation of some vendors - but not all.
+For this reason, the ```isValid``` and ```toXML``` functions can now cope with these deviations.
-These may be fixed in the implementation of the INSBOU003's successor: SALES005.
+They may be fixed in the implementation of the INSBOU003's successor: SALES005.

 ### Orderline